markusfleck/PARENT/README.md

   information terms, they are in "output/PARENT_suite_MIE.txt", with their indexing in "output/PARENT_suite_MIE_topology.txt".

-  Calculation should take something like 2-5 minutes, resulting values at the end of the files should match those in "test_system/sample_output".
+  If you run the code for testing purposes without any modifications, the calculation should take something like 2-5 minutes.
+The resulting values at the end of the files should match those in "test_system/sample_output".

   If you get permission errors that means that your program has resided (or still resides) on a